stefanSCS/SHYqp/README.md

 #  Bezier5YS and SHYqp

 This code implements the Bezier5YS and SHYqp models of the yielding and flow properties of metallic alloys.
-Applications range over the entire spectrum of lattice structures: magnesium, aluminum, iron.
+Applications range over the entire spectrum of lattice structures: e.g., magnesium, aluminum, iron.
 The only symmetry assumed is that of orthotropic material symmetry (featured in general by metal sheet).
 The underlying theory and algorithms are presented in:

 - Preprint: *Bezier5YS and SHYqp: A general framework for generating data and for modeling symmetric and asymmetric orthotropic yield surfaces* ()